b7leung/MLE-Flashcards/README.md

 # Machine Learning Engineer - Flashcards

-These are flashcards I made to prepare for machine learning engineer interviews, and review everything from my years of ML research, classes, and independent study.
-Using them, I was able to get offers from several companies (including Google, Tesla, Samsung, Motional, UiPath, and TikTok).
+These are flashcards I made to review everything from my years of ML research, classes, and independent study.
+I used them to prepare for machine learning engineer interviews and was able to get offers from several companies (including Google, Tesla, Samsung, Motional, UiPath, and TikTok).
 Hopefully other people can benefit from them as well!

 The PDFs in this repo are mostly for convenience. __Check out these presentation slide links for the most up to date and animated versions__, with additional links in the speaker notes: